Anniston Outdoor Association

 In order to fulfill its mission, the Anniston Outdoor Association strives to meet the following goals which include:

-To hold monthly meeting featuring a variety of guest speakers involved in various environmental endeavors.
+To hold a bi-monthly meeting featuring a variety of guest speakers involved in various environmental endeavors.

 To promote and participate in monthly outings sponsored by the Anniston Parks and Recreation Department.